Jeremy Harding

 Jeremy Harding (born 1952) is a British writer and journalist, based in the south of France.
 He is a contributing editor at London Review of Books.
 He is the author of books including Small Wars, Small Mercies (1993), The Uninvited: Refugees at the Rich Man's Gate (2000), Mother Country: Memoir of an Adopted Boy (2006), and Border Vigils: Keeping Migrants Out of the Rich World (2012).

 Life and work

 Harding was born in London, England, where he was placed for adoption at 11 days old by his Irish mother.
 He grew up in West London.
-He tells the story of his adoption and the search for his biological mother in the book Mother Country: Memoir of an Adopted Boy.
+He tells the story of his adoption and the search for his biological mother in the book Mother Country: Memoir of an Adopted Boy (2006).
 He was later educated at Wellington College and Magdalene College, Cambridge, where he read English.

-He is a contributing editor at the London Review of Books.
+Harding is a contributing editor at the London Review of Books.
 He lives in France, an hour from Bordeaux, with his wife and three sons.